overachiever-productions/dda/readme.md

 > This documentation is a work in progress.
 Any content [surrounded by square brackets] represents a DRAFT version of documentation.

 ## Overview
-Dynamic Data Audits (DDA) main benefits:
+Dynamic Data Audits (DDA) is a T-SQL solution that provides the following benefits:
-1. **Deploy and Forget Triggers**.
-Stop using brittle boiler-plate triggers that make your eyeballs bleed when you code them - and NEED to be updated every, single, time you make a change to one of your audited tables.
-DDA tracks INSERT, UPDATE, DELETE operations dynamically - so it doesn't CARE about schema changes.
-2. **Centralized Audit Storage.** Store all of your audit data in a single table - instead of a distinct `<tableName>Audit` table per each of your audited tables (to (mostly) match the schema of your audited tables).
+1. **Dynamic Triggers**.
+Instead of using ONE-OFF, static (brittle), triggers for EACH and EVERY table you need to audit, DDA provides a simple, dynamic, approach to tracking changes - which means you NEVER have to worry about ALTERing your triggers each time you make schema changes to your underlying tables.
+2. **Centralized Data Storage**.
+All `INSERT`, `UPDATE`, and `DELETE` operations against audited tables are stored (with meta-data) as JSON in a single table - which makes querying for specific modifications or activities a breeze.
 3. **Optimized Search + Translation of Audit Data**.
-Let your END-USERs view audit data.
-With ALL audited changes in a single table, tracking down who did what, when, against which table is trivial.
-Better yet, use an optimized search routine (`dda.get_audit_data`) with pagination support, optimal performance, and the ability to TRANSLATE 'magic numbers' and other 'cruft' in your tables and/or OBFUSCATE the names of sensitive tables/columns for more sensitive data.
+Better yet, an optimized search routine (`dda.get_audit_data`) not only makes finding changes lightning-fast and easy, but also provides the ability to TRANSLATE 'magic numbers', run FK lookups, and even OBFUSCATE or rewrite not only data but the names of tables and/or columns.
+(Meaning that you can 'front' audit data to your end-users while obfuscating sensitive details and while also 'translating' internals (like FKs, etc.) to help provide additional context.)
+4. **Native T-SQL Solution**.
+While DDA does things that'll make you think it's magic, it's just T-SQL.
+There's no requirement for additional CLR functionality/dlls, outside processes, or anything 'tricky'.
+Just simple, native, T-SQL.
+(Which meeans it's great for Azure Sql Database, works perfectly in Amazon SQL Server RDS instances, and runs on Linux or Windows for 'grounded' SQL Server instances.)

 ### Considerations
-- **SQL Server 2016+ ONLY.** Relies upon NATIVE JSON support for data storage.
+- **SQL Server 2016+ ONLY**.
+Relies upon NATIVE JSON support for data storage which ONLY works on versions of SQL Server 2016 or later.
-- **Triggers.** Uses triggers (vs CDC).
-Triggers are a Bad Idea(TM) when used as a 'shortcut' for implementing business logic.
-But they're mostly excellent for auditing purposes - except for their NORMALLY brittle nature and challenges with data-storage - both of which are addressed by dda.
+- **Triggers**.
+Uses triggers (vs CDC).
+Triggers are a Bad Idea(TM) when they're used as a 'shortcut' for implementing business logic.
+But they're mostly excellent for auditing purposes - except for their NORMALLY brittle nature and challenges with data-storage - both of which are addressed by DDA.

-### Known Issue
-- Data capture works perfectly.
-But there is 1 issue that can occur if/when TRANSLATIONs are defined for search/output.
-See the [changelog.md](/changelog.md) for more details.

 ## Deployment